hiring-lab/job_postings_tracker/README.md

 ## Job Postings
 ### Methodology

-All data in this repository are the percentage change in seasonally-adjusted job postings since February 1, 2020, using a seven-day trailing average.
+The data in this repository are the percentage change in seasonally-adjusted job postings since February 1, 2020, using a seven-day trailing average.
 February 1, 2020, is our pre-pandemic baseline.
 We seasonally adjust each series based on historical patterns in 2017, 2018, and 2019.
 Each series, including the national trend, occupational sectors, and sub-national geographies, is seasonally adjusted separately.
 We adopted this new methodology in January 2021.
 Historical numbers have been revised and may differ from originally reported values.
+Non-seasonally adjusted data is included for total postings.

 This blog post is based on publicly available information on the Indeed websites and is not a projection of future events, and includes both paid and unpaid job solicitations.
 US Armed Forces job postings are excluded for US postings.